Antivirus isn't dead; it's just changing. People have been calling for the death of antivirus for years, but in...

 This independence from signatures has spurred vendors to issue fewer updates to their agents, and to only require updates for feature enhancements.
 The understanding of a file and its malicious behavior is also learned over time spent within your network.

 One of the biggest concerns with signature-based antivirus is that an endpoint could have protection installed, but still be vulnerable because it isn't up to date.
 With signatureless malware detection, this need is greatly reduced, though not completely.

-Be careful of vendors who tout their products as signatureless and then say they work based off of whitelists/blacklists of software and hashes.
+Be careful of vendors who tout their products as signatureless and then say they work based off of whitelists or blacklists of software and hashes.
 This is essentially signatureless, but doesn't scale well in medium to large organizations.
 It does have its place when installed on particular images -- such as point of sale, kiosks and so on -- or systems that don't change software frequently.
-These vendors aren't bad, their software just doesn't scale to the needs of faster moving or larger organizations.
+These vendors aren't bad; their software just doesn't scale to the needs of faster-moving or larger organizations.
 While the software may be signatureless, it's not based on an understanding of the file's risk, so much as what's allowed to be installed based on your understanding of the file.

 Another thing to review is whether the new signatureless malware protection will defend against memory attacks, macro threats and general exploit mitigation.
 Many of these vendors are deployed to protect files that are installed or downloaded on an endpoint, but will be limited if an attacker is exploiting the operating system itself from within your network.
 Review these options and get an understanding of what the product can actually do.
 It's because of this that many products will bring up their whitelisting, memory protection features and EDR tools separately.